-EDUCATION AND EVALUATION HISTORY
+EVALUATION AND EDUCATIONAL HISTORY

-- 2. Student was privately evaluated in the spring of 2015.
-A report of that evaluation included information from Student's teachers.
-(S-24) - 3.
+- 1. Student was privately evaluated in the spring of 2013.
+A report of that evaluation included information from Student's teachers from the fall of 2013.
+(S-21) - 2.
 The private psychologist described Student's limited attention span and impulsivity during testing, but given a distraction-free testing situation, concluded that the results were a fair and accurate representation of Student's functioning.
-(S-24 pp. 3-4) - 4.
-Cognitive assessment (Woodcock-Johnson Tests of Cognitive Abilities Third Edition Normative Update) revealed a General Intellectual Ability quotient in the above average range (117) but with "significant variability" among the Indices.
-(S-24 pp. 4-5 (emphasis in original)). - 5.
-Academic achievement (Woodcock-Johnson Tests of Achievement Third Edition Normative Update) in the private evaluation revealed average to well above average reading skills and well above average overall mathematics skills.
-(S-24 pp. 5-7) - 6.
-Student's social/emotional/behavioral functioning were assessed for the private evaluation using a variety of rating scales and instruments.
+(S-21 pp. 3-4) - 3.
+Cognitive assessment (Woodcock-Johnson Tests of Cognitive Abilities Third Edition Normative Update) for the private evaluation revealed a General Intellectual Ability quotient in the average range (96) but with "significant variability" among the Indices.
+(S-20 pp. 4-5 (emphasis in original)). - 4.
+Academic achievement (Woodcock-Johnson Tests of Achievement Third Edition Normative Update) in the private evaluation revealed overall below average reading skills and average overall mathematics skills.
+(S-21 pp. 6-7) - 5.
+Student's social/emotional/behavioral functioning was assessed for the private evaluation using a variety of rating scales and instruments.
 The private psychologist determined that Student demonstrated weak attention and executive functioning skills, as well as impulsivity, consistent with an Attention Deficit Hyperactivity Disorder (ADHD) diagnosis.
-(S-24 pp. 7-18) - 7.
-The private psychologist concluded that Student met criteria for ADHD.
+(S-21 pp. 7-19) - 6.
+The private psychologist concluded that Student exhibited a Reading Disorder in addition to ADHD.
 He made a number of recommendations for educational programming, including development of an Individualized Education Program (IEP).
-(S-24 pp. 18-20) - 8. [redacted] - 9. [redacted] - 10. [redacted] - 11. [redacted] - 12. [redacted] - 13. [redacted]
+(S-21 pp. 19-21) - 7. [redacted] - 8. [redacted] - 9. [redacted] - 10. [redacted]